pingswept/micropropro/content/notes/shells.md

 * fish
 * ion

+Wikipedia has a [fairly comprehensive list of shells](https://en.wikipedia.org/wiki/Comparison_of_command_shells), with comparisons, as you would expect.

 ## Zsh ##

 `Zsh` is a particularly fine modern shell.
 On a Raspberry Pi, you can install it like this: `sudo apt install zsh`